Update: Some offers mentioned below are no longer available.

 Peloton statement credits will be applied automatically to eligible Peloton transactions, and will appear on your monthly credit card billing statement within one to two billing cycles, up to the maximum on your Chase Sapphire card.

-If you don’t already have a Chase Sapphire card, the Chase Sapphire Preferred is currently offering 80,000 bonus points after spending $4,000 in purchases within the first three months of opening the account, plus a $50 grocery statement credit.
+If you don’t already have a Chase Sapphire card, the Chase Sapphire Preferred is currently offering 60,000 bonus points after spending $4,000 in purchases within the first three months of opening the account.

 With the pandemic likely to affect travel well into 2021, issuers will undoubtedly continue to proactively add limited-time features to their travel credit cards in an effort to keep customers engaged.
 While this new benefit will primarily be of use to those with a Peloton membership — or looking to get one — it’s a good fit, given that many people are currently limited to working out at home.

-Find out which credit cards CNN Underscored chose as its best credit cards of 2020.
+Find out which credit cards CNN Underscored chose as its best credit cards currently available.